deepika-verma-12/dsw-well-to-well-correlation/README.md

-# # Well-to-Well Correlation Analysis of Geophysical Well-Log Data of the October Oil Field, Gulf of Suez, Using Dynamic Space Warping Technique
+# # Automated Well-to-Well Correlation Using Dynamic Space Warping

 ## Overview

 This repository provides a Python implementation for automated stratigraphic well-log correlation using Dynamic Space Warping (DSW) constrained by Sakoe–Chiba window parameter.

 The workflow demonstrates automated well-to-well correlation and evaluates alignment quality under varying warping constraints.

+## Related Manuscript

+This repository accompanies the manuscript:

+"Well-to-Well Correlation Analysis of Geophysical Well-Log Data of the October Oil Field, Gulf of Suez, Using Dynamic Space Warping Technique"

 ## Data Availability Statement